UoB-COMSM0110/2024-group-13/READMEReport.md

 *Heuristic evaluation.*

-After some more time had passed and the game could be better assessed, we carried out another qualitative evaluation.
+After further development, we carried out another qualitative evaluation.
 Based on additional research, we found that hosting a focus group would be suitable.
-In this 40 minute session we asked five different participants the following questions.
+In this 40 minute session we asked five participants the following questions.

 ![FocusGroup](https://github.com/UoB-COMSM0110/2024-group-13/assets/145793563/f83fe200-81da-4613-bd72-e882805ea2f1)